Sound Transit CEO Peter Rogoff in line for 11 percent pay boost — to $364,000 a year

 On the positive side, train service to Northgate remains on pace to begin in 2021, and contractors recently finished digging a Bellevue rail tunnel.
 Ridership increased 3 percent this year.
 Rogoff last month announced his plan to solve escalator failures at UW Station, by stair construction and escalator replacements at a cost of more than $20 million.

-And Rogoff made multiple trips to Washington, D.C., to advocate for a $1.2 million federal grant to help fund the Lynnwood light-rail extension, which is close to winning approval.
+And Rogoff made multiple trips to Washington, D.C., to advocate for a $1.2 billion federal grant to help fund the Lynnwood light-rail extension, which is close to winning approval.

 Julie Honeywell, Sound Transit’s human-resources director, showed a salary comparison to LA Metro CEO Philip Washington at $369,304, Bay Area Rapid Transit General Manager Grace Crunican at $385,369, and Portland Tri-Met General Manager Doug Kelsey at $343,276.
+(Salary figures were adjusted to reflect Seattle’s cost of living compared to those three cities, said Sound Transit spokesman Geoff Patrick.)
 The proposed figure for Rogoff consists of $360,000 base salary and $4,000 for satisfactory work, which could rise if he is rated outstanding.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: This story has been changed to give the correct amount of the federal grant being sought for the Lynnwood light-rail extension.